dag18e/Turing-Machine-For-Binary-Palindromes/README.md

 # Turing Machine For Binary Palindromes

-This is a simple turing machine simulator that is a decider for binary palindromes.
+This program simulates a Turing machine that is a decider for binary palindromes.

+Compilation is done using: g++ main.cpp